-The general levy is £547 (last year £484)
+The suggested general levy is £547 (last year £484)

 The majority of levies are discounted, and further details are available in Appendix 3.
-We welcome comments on all elements, but note the statutory duty to consult is only on the general levy (as above).
+We welcome comments on all aspects, but note the statutory duty to consult is only on the setting of the general levy (as above).